Modeling of the High Column Density systems in The Lyman-Alpha Forest: Fits with eBOSS data

 \section{Fits with eBOSS data}

-Application of the Voigt model to real data involves two difficulties.
+Application of the \Voimodel~model to real data involves two difficulties.
 First, the fits require knowledge of the density of HCDs, $\rho f(n)$.
-While this is known for the mock data, it can only be estimated for the data using the known distribution of column densities for DLAs.
+While this is known for the mock data, it can only be estimated for the data using the known distribution of column densities of DLAs and extended to $n<20.3$ with the \texttt{pyigm} distribtion.
 Second, if the identified DLAs are masked, it is necessary to understand the detection efficiency of DLAs and model the effects of unmasked DLAs, as well as the impact of masking incorrectly non-DLA structures.

 Two strategies can address these two problems.
-First, one could simply not mask any identified DLAs and model the full HCD distribution using the pyigm distribution normalized so as to reproduce the distribution of DLAs measured in high signal-to-noise forests.
+First, one could simply not mask any identified DLAs and model the full HCD distribution using the \texttt{pyigm} distribution normalized so as to reproduce the distribution of DLAs measured in high signal-to-noise forests.
 An alternative strategy would be to mask only DLAs found in high-S/N forests and model the correlations with with two $\Fhcd$'s, one for the masked high-S/N forests and one for the unmasked low-S/N forests.
-This strategy has not yet been implemented, so here we adopt the strategy of masking DLA's identified in \citep{dmdb2020}.
+This strategy has not yet been implemented, so here we adopt the strategy of masking identified DLAs and modeling the correlations with an \Expmodel~model, as in \citep{dmdb2020}, or with a \Voimodel~model accounting for HCDs with $n<20.3$.

 Compared to the mock data used in the previous section, fits with real data need $7$ additional free parameters to account for effects not included in the mocks: five to characterize the different metal absorption lines overlapping with the Ly$\alpha$ absorption in real data, and two parameters that model the sky subtraction residuals \cite{dmdb2020}.